firefly-iii/docs/new-docs/advanced/rules.md

 #### Date triggers

 The date triggers are complex and require your attention.

+##### Keywords

 You can use several keywords:

 - `today`, `yesterday` or `tomorrow`
 - `start of this week`, `start of this month`, `start of this quarter` or `start of this year`